mbabynames search ✿

 Darcy Mae

-Meaning: Darcy = "noble and strong", Mae = "pearl".
+Meaning: Darcy = "dark one", Mae = "pearl".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Mae (1 syllable) provides a firm close after the longer Darcy.

 Darcy Jane